Summary

 The letter from the plan to the lender represents the program’s written authority to proceed with a specific loan transaction.
 This letter will accompany each trust deed package for the plan’s review and consideration.

-ERISA is a federal law that governs the actions of a plan.
-The lender recommends that the form, documents, instruments, disclosures, and instructions that the program will be asked to execute or approved by the plan's legal counsel, who should be familiar with all applicable federal and state laws.
+ERISA is a federal Law that governs the actions of employee benefit plans.
+The lender recommends that the form, documents, instruments, disclosures, and instructions that the program will be asked to execute or approve by the plan’s legal counsel be reviewed by a lawyer familiar with all applicable federal and state laws.

-The Internal Revenue Regulations (I.R.As) are governed by the Internal Revenue Service (I.R.S.), which has adopted the same prohibited transaction standard as those applied under ERISA.
-Discussions about fiduciary, plan trustees and prohibited transactions are substantially the same.
+The Internal Revenue Regulations (I.R.A.s.s) are governed by the Internal Revenue Service (R.S.), which has adopted the same prohibited transaction standard as those applied under ERISA.
+Discussions about fiduciary, plan trustees, and prohibited transactions are substantially the same.

-ERISA's expansion of rules (final rule) expands who qualifies as an investment advisor.
+ERISA’s expansion of rules (final rule) expandthe definition of s who qualifies as an investment advisor.

 Fact Sheet: Retirement Security Rule and Amendments to Class Prohibited Transaction Exemptions for Investment Advice Fiduciaries | U.S. Department of Labor